yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 | steps           | List of Strings | Optional | Plain text                                                                    |

 If an entry contains both `steps` and `civilopediaText` attributes, the `civilopediaText` is shown first.
+Tutorials shown as Popup can show an show an external image (not part of the texture atlases) if there is an image unter ExtraImages (directly under assets or the Mod folder) having the same name.
+This is searched for, meaning the mod defining the Tutorial is irrelevant, mods can override builtin ExtraImages, and case sensitivity depends on the OS.

 ## VictoryTypes.json